eduardo-w-bandeira/databarn/README.md

 2. `auto=True`: Automatic incremental integer number.
 Altering the value of an auto field will raise an AttributeError.
 3. `frozen=True`: Altering the value of a frozen field, after it has been assigned, will raise an AttributeError in Seed.
 It is mandatory to assign it when instantiating your Seed-derived class; otherwise, its value will be frozen to None.
 4. `key=True`: Primary key.
-    - Assigning None or a non-unique value to the key field will raise a ValueError in Barn.
-Nevertheless, the key value is *mutable*.
+    - Assigning None or a non-unique value to the key field will raise a AttributeError in Barn.
+After it has been appended to a Barn, the key value becomes immutable (frozen).
     - For a composite key, define more than one field as a key.
 6. `none=False`: Setting None will raise ValueError in Seed.